lelelelelelelelelelelelele/unlearning-diffusion/note.md

 - image cloaking
   adding adversarial perturbations
 #### model edit
 GAN -> diffusion model
 by a token for a new subject trained using only a handful of images
 #### unlearning
 previous assumption: unintentional memorization; undesired knowledfe is identifiable on a set of training data points
-our: erase a high-level visual concept
+our: erase a high-level visual concept fine tune
 ### inspiration and source
 set-like composition?
 **energy-based models** EBM